On the Cancellation of Nuclear Effects in the Valence Region: Introduction

 \section{Introduction}

-Deep-inelastic scattering (DIS) experiments using nuclear targets have demonstrated that the nuclear environment plays an important role even at energies and momenta several orders of magnitude higher than those involved in typical nuclear ground-state processes (for a review, see~\cite{Arneodo:1992wf,Norton:2003cb}).
-Understanding the nuclear modifications of bound protons and neutrons is therefore essential for the interpretation of data from a broad range of hard scattering experiments off nuclei, including fixed-target DIS experiments at JLab~\cite{Dudek:2012vr}, measurements at colliders like the LHC~\cite{Albacete:2017qng}, as well as at the future electron-ion collider EIC~\cite{AbdulKhalek:2021gbh} and in long-baseline neutrino experiments like DUNE~\cite{DUNE:2020ypp}.
+Deep-inelastic scattering (DIS) experiments on nuclear targets have established that the nuclear environment significantly modifies the bound-nucleon partonic structure, even at energy and momentum scales several orders of magnitude higher than those typical of nuclear ground-state processes (for reviews, see Refs.~\cite{Arneodo:1992wf,Norton:2003cb}).
+A precise knowledge of nuclear modifications to bound protons and neutrons is therefore essential for interpreting hard-scattering processes across a wide spectrum of experiments, including fixed-target DIS measurements at JLab~\cite{Dudek:2012vr}, studies at colliders like the LHC~\cite{Albacete:2017qng} and the future Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh}, as well as measurements in long-baseline neutrino oscillation experiments such as DUNE~\cite{DUNE:2020ypp}.

-A systematic study of nuclear effects in DIS has been performed with a variety of nuclear targets from deuterium to lead as a function of the Bjorken scaling variable $x$ and the four-momentum transfer squared $Q^2$~\cite{EuropeanMuon:1992pyr,BCDMS:1985dor,BCDMS:1987upi,Gomez:1993ri,Amaudruz:1995tq,NewMuon:1991exl,NewMuon:1996yuf,HERMES:1999bwb,HERMES:2002llm,Seely:2009gt,HallC:2022utd,CLAS:2019vsb,Griffioen:2015hxa,JeffersonLabHallATritium:2024las}.
-Most measurements refer to the structure function (SF) ratios of a nucleus with mass number $A$ to that of deuterium, $F_2^A(x,Q^2)/F_2^{{}^2\text{H}}(x,Q^2)$.
-The observed behavior of those ratios for various nuclei follows a general pattern: a suppression of $F_2^A$ in the region of small $x<0.05$ (nuclear shadowing), followed by an enhancement (anti-shadowing) at $0.05<x<0.3$, an approximately linear reduction in the valence quark region $0.3<x<0.8$ (EMC effect), and an enhancement for $x>0.8$ related to the nuclear momentum distribution~\cite{Arneodo:1992wf,Norton:2003cb}.